 TO THE BEAUTIFUL VIEW - THE BELVEDERE CASTLE

-In the northeastern part of the Charlottenburg Palace Park there is a hidden gem worth seeing: Belvedere Palace.
-The three-story building was originally used as a tea house and observation tower - which is where its name comes from: “Beautiful View”.
-We'll tell you why a trip there is worth it!
+Hidden in the north-eastern part of Charlottenburg Palace Park is a gem worth seeing: Belvedere Palace.
+The three-storey building was originally used as a teahouse and observation tower - which is where its name comes from: "Beautiful View".
+We'll tell you why it's worth a visit!

-The garden palace was built in 1788 according to plans by Carl Gotthard Langhans for Frederick the Great's nephew, King Frederick William II .
-He used the pavilion, which was designed between baroque and classicist styles, not only for private chamber music performances, but also for fraudulent necromancy of the Order of the Gold and Rosicrucians, to which the king belonged - Friedrich Wilhelm II was completely different from his uncle, who was critical of religion, namely spiritualism, clairvoyance and so on Very fond of astrology.
+The small garden palace was built in 1788 according to plans by Carl Gotthard Langhans for Frederick the Great's nephew, King Frederick William II.
+He used the pavilion, which is a mixture of baroque and classical styles, not only for private chamber music performances, but also for fraudulent necromancy by the Order of the Gold and Rosicrucians, to which the king belonged - unlike his uncle, who was critical of religion, Frederick William II. was very fond of spiritualism, clairvoyance and astrology.

-Today we can only speculate about some of the secrets that the Belvedere holds.
-Others, however, can be visited from April to October .
-An important porcelain collection is on display in the Belvedere on permanent loan from the State of Berlin.
-There you can view porcelain objects from the production of Wegely and Gotzkowsky, with the focus being porcelain from the Royal Porcelain Manufactory.
-In addition to rococo and classicist dinner services, you can marvel at magnificent vases with depictions of royal palaces and gardens.
-In the truest sense: a beautiful view!
+Today, we can only speculate about some of the secrets that the Belvedere harbors.
+Others, however, can be viewed from April to October.
+The Belvedere houses an important porcelain collection on permanent loan from the state of Berlin.
+You can view porcelain objects from the production of Wegely and Gotzkowsky, with porcelain from the Königliche Porzellan-Manufaktur forming the main focus.
+In addition to Rococo and Classicist dinner services, you can also marvel at magnificent vases depicting royal palaces and gardens.
+In the truest sense of the word: a beautiful view!